Developer Relations Engineer

-- In your resource group dashboard, click on add
+- In your resource group dashboard, click Add.

-- When your deployment is complete, click on connect to a cluster.
+- When your deployment is complete, click Connect to a cluster.

 This gives you the commands you need to configure and interact directly with your cluster using Azure Kubernetes Service command-line tooling.
 Run and paste the commands in your terminal.